mateusz93/neural-semantic-segmentation/README.md

 -   [32 classes][CamVid-classes] generalized to 11 classes using mapping in
     [11_class.txt](11_class.txt)
+    -   TODO: use 12 labels and ignore the VOID class (i.e., 11 labels)
 -   960 x 720 scaled down by factor of 2 to 480 x 360

 [CamVid]: http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamVid/